-On average, listings with toilets receive 5 times more bookings than those without, so it’s worth spending time adding a toilet.
+All things considered, listings with toilets receive an average of 2 times more bookings than those without, so it’s worth spending time adding a toilet.
 Learn how to make a composting toilet in less than 45 minutes here, and debunked myths about them here.The best toilets are not personal toilets in your home—these can make the Hipcamper feel like they’re invading your privacy.
 See some of our favorite toilet types and get inspiration here.

 If your county allows fires, this is a great amenity to add.
 Aside from toilets, fire rings or pits are the top amenity requested by Hipcampers.

 Hipcampers are more than happy to bring their own water, but they’ll be even more prepared if you can provide access to water.
 It could be from a tap, hose, spigot, jug, or water body (followed by boiling for purification.)

 A few simple signs pointing the Hipcamper to their parking spot, site, and the toilet go a long way (and prevent messages to you!)
 Learn about the essential Hipcamp signage here.